andrewski04/SvelteKit-Template/README.md

 - If you are getting odd linting errors (such as `./$types` not found) run command `npm run check` or run the dev server.

 - For **[auth] TypeError: Cannot read properties of undefined (reading 'create')** or other database errors, run `npx prisma migrate dev` to synchronize the client and DB.

+- If database migrations fail to apply (and the Docker containers are running), run `docker compose down -v` to completely clear the database.
+This will delete all data, since this is just for development.